Gailoks/GLmox/README.md

 **Pre-requirements**
 * You must have gentoo/arch liveCD
-* You must have at list 16G of space
+* You must have at least 16G of space
 * Internet connection also required

 **Installation**